Astha2401/QuizTech/README.md

 These dependencies are listed in the `requirements.txt` file and can be installed using `pip`.

-## Acess to Screenshots of the Application
+## Access to Screenshots of the Application

 [Click here to open the home page](./screenshots/home.png)
 <br/>